kittymagician/COVID-19-Emergency-Response-Hub/README.md

 The Community Response Hub was designed after realising that Parish Councils do not have a case mangement/ticket submission system.

-The application supports requests for food, medicine and emotional support.
+The application supports requests for food, medicine and emotional support via the web interface, sms and telephone (sms and telephone services use the Twilio platform).

+- SMS: a simple chatbot that accepts requests and relays them via sms and the report center.

+- Phone: text to speech and speech to text bot that processes requests and relays them to the report center

+- Web: Web forms that relay the data to the report center.

 # Dependencies